Spongy Moth

 Spongy Moth (Formerly known as the Gypsy Moth)

-Lodged as a formal complaint by the public, the Gypsy Moth is an invasive species that eats leaves on trees and can cause serious damage over time, resulting in the death of trees.
+Lodged as a formal complaint by the public, the Spongy Moth is an invasive species that eats leaves on trees and can cause serious damage over time, it can result in the death of trees.
 Without intervention, many trees can become damaged and create hazards to the public.

 Other names: Spongy Moth (Formerly Gypsy moth), Lymantria dispar